chastitywhiterose/Minimal-Markdown-for-Authors/README.md

 <https://inkscape.org/>

 If you are designing your cover, I can tell you that I was able to figure out how to use Inkscape just by experimentation.
-I have not read the documentation on it but it is very easy to use and draw shapes and text to places.
+I have not read the documentation on it but it is very easy to use for drawing shapes and text to the places I want when making a book cover.

 Alternatively, you can of course pay someone else to design your cover, but as you see in the example of this book, you can go with something basic for the purpose of publishing it now, and then you can update the cover if you do have a better cover later on.